guidomodarelli/task-management/docs/005 - Data Transfer Object (DTO).md

 > [!IMPORTANT]
 > - DTOs are not mandatory
 > - The value they add makes it worth while to use them when applicable
-> - Applying the DTO pattern as soon as possible will make it for to mantain and refactor your code
+> - Applying the DTO pattern as soon as possible will make it for to maintain and refactor your code